-ADVANCED METER OPT-OUT PROVISIONS: Should a customer desire to opt-out of the use of an advanced meter, a one-time, upfront fee, per premise, may be assessed for the initial installation of the replacement meter and for installation of an advanced meter when the customer moves from the premise.
-Additional fees will apply for monthly manual meter reads.
+ADVANCED METER OPT-OUT PROVISIONS: Should a customer desire to opt-out of the use of an advanced meter, a fee will apply for monthly manual meter reads.
 Alternatively, customers who desire to move the advanced meter to a location determined by the customer and approved by the District, will bear the full cost of the relocation and no monthly fees will be assessed.